ostrokach/uniparc_xml_parser/README.md

 The actual `uniparc_all.xml.gz` file has around 373,914,570 elements.

+## Roadmap

+- [ ] Keep everything in bytes all the way until output.

 ## FAQ (Frequently Asked Questions)

 **Why not split `uniparc_all.xml.gz` into multiple small files and process them in parallel?**